 How much dark energy is there?

-Dark energy is completely evenly distributed throughout the Universe.
-Unlike ordinary matter it doesn’t clump together and there are no objects made out of dark energy.
+Our current theories are that dark energy is completely evenly distributed throughout the Universe.
+Unlike ordinary matter it doesn’t clump together – there are no objects made out of dark energy.

 What form does dark energy take ?